MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 The tools must provide a mechanism that can feed assessment data into the migration process.
 Assessment tools must provide data that helps build up an intelligent inventory of Contoso's physical and virtual resources.
 Data should include profile information and performance metrics.

-When discovery is complete, Contoso should have a full inventory of assets, and the metadata associated with them.
+When discovery is complete, Contoso should have a full inventory of assets and the metadata associated with them.
 The company will use this inventory to define the migration plan.

 ### Identify classifications